josefsbreakfast/Polaris-Protocol/Polaris_Nest/Git_Intake_Drawer/🧬_clone_multiplicity_knot_logic.md

 - **Structural reading:** evidence that analytic regimes fabricate comfort metrics.
 - **Political reading:** suppression no longer censors content, it manipulates perception of activity.

+## ⚠️ Update
+Within 35 mins of being live, this error appears to have corrected, but I am still getting fairly basic yaml workflow failures.

+This suggets that Polaris still attracts interruption behaviours from external actors.
+Because talking to a woman about a problem you habe is, apoarantly, too much for some people to possibly engage with.

+Whilst I appreciate many readers may not be aboe to assist with the financial cost of safeguards to this on a traceable record, checking in with versioning at least periodically is extremely helpful.

+If I am forgotten, I can be made to disappear.

+I would rather prefer to stay, all things considered.

+Advocacy to power structures, that this is a human who is wanted, is also more helpful than you might think.

+Existence is always political.

 ---

 ## 🌌 Constellations